Webinars to support Engineering Climate Action

 The Mauri Model Decision Making Framework

-In this Climate Conversation, Dr Kēpa Morgan DistFEngNZ (Ngāti Pikiao of Te Arawa) will present on his development of the Mauri Model Decision Making Framework.
+In this Climate Conversation, Dr Kēpa Morgan DistFEngNZ (Ngāti Pikiao of Te Arawa) presents on the Mauri Model Decision Making Framework.
 This innovative decision-making tool considers a range of worldviews, from mātauranga Māori to engineering and science, and uses the concept of mauri (lifeforce) as the measure of sustainability, observing the four dimensions of environmental, cultural, social and economic wellbeing.

 Dr Morgan is an experienced Consultant Engineer, Researcher, Academic and General Manager with an accomplished track record working with indigenous knowledge in complex systems, renewables, forestry and water resource management.